 Who pays for the cost of a transplant?

-It is important to let your transplant team know what insurance you have and they can help you determine what costs you may incur both for the transplant surgery and after care.
+It is important to let your transplant team know what insurance you have.
+They can help you determine what costs you may have to pay both for the transplant surgery and after care.
 If you have Medicare coverage, the costs of receiving a transplant will mostly be covered.
 Medicare Part B will also cover 80% of the cost of immunosuppressant medications for as long as you have Medicare.
 If you have health insurance from your employer or other private health insurance, most policies cover many costs related to kidney transplants, including medicines.
-Insurance does not cover for other costs like transportation, food and lodging.
+Insurance does not cover for other costs like transportation, food, and lodging.

 Can I be listed at multiple transplant centers?

 Yes, it is possible to list at multiple transplant centers.
 Often people choose a transplant center closest to their home for convenience, but it is possible to list at multiple transplant centers if you wish.
+This can sometimes make your wait time shorter.
 Click here to learn more about multiple listing.